How they're faring in the NCL - Total Rugby League

 LONGEST WINNING RUN

-PREMIER DIVISION: 4 games – UNDERBANK, WATH BROW HORNETS and WEST HULL.
-Wests haven’t tasted defeat in any of their eight fixtures this season.
+PREMIER DIVISION: 5 games – WATH BROW HORNETS and WEST HULL.
+Wests haven’t tasted defeat in any of their nine fixtures this season.

-DIVISION TWO: 5 games – WIGAN ST JUDE’S, who haven’t lost in the last seven outings.
+DIVISION TWO: 6 games – WIGAN ST JUDE’S, who ended West Bowling’s four-match winning run with Saturday’s 42-34 success.
+Jude’s haven’t lost in the last eight matches.

-DIVISION THREE: 4 games – Five-match winning runs for Hunslet Warriors and Woolston came to an end when the rivals drew 12-12 in south Leeds on Saturday.
-DEWSBURY CELTIC, with four victories on the hoof, now have the best winning sequence in the section.

 LONGEST LOSING RUN